Arize Phoenix: LLM Observability That's Actually Free

 # results.score: 0.0-1.0

-The 12% false positive rate is significant for high-volume production use.
-For most teams, this evaluator is most useful as a sampling tool — run it on a fraction of production traffic and use aggregate trends, not individual scores.
+Because the false-positive rate is non-trivial for high-volume use, the evaluator is most useful as a sampling tool: run it on a fraction of production traffic and watch aggregate trends, rather than treating any individual score as ground truth.

 Retrieval quality evaluation